Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 I ride a bicycle nearly every day because I love bikes.
 If I’m stressed out, hours of pedaling calms me down.

-Accomplishing the daily challenges of building the training stress is the great part of the training process.
+Accomplishing the daily challenges of building the training stress is a great part of the training process.

 Even if you don’t “win” in your target event, you are still successful.